 You can find an attorney to help you with asylum through this government resource that lists free attorneys or this website that lists free attorneys.

 If you can, make sure there is a family member or a friend in the United States who will know if you have any problems at the airport.
 Tell the person your flight information and plan to contact them as soon as you get to the United States.

 What can I do to make sure that I don’t have problems at the airport?

-Make sure to pack all of your travel documents in your carry-on luggage and checked baggage.
+Make sure to pack all of your travel documents in your carry-on luggage.
 This includes your passport and other travel authorization.
 Do not open travel packets given to you by IOM.